-His current R&D focus includes data security and privacy in distributed, high-performance, and cloud computing environments, and cybersecurity for power grid control systems.
+His current R&D focus includes usable and useful computer security and privacy solutions, particularly in enabling secure and privacy-preserving scientific data analysis, and improving security in high-performance computing systems, and other research cyberinfrastructure, and power grid control systems.
 His view of security is as an enabling capability that, when done properly, can allow organizations to operate more effectively.

 Dr. Peisert occasionally serves as a consultant to companies and organizations in areas of software, system, and network security strategy and design, and is available on a limited basis as a subject-matter expert advising executives, boards, investors, and entrepreneurs developing or leveraging cybersecurity or privacy-preserving technologies, and for participation on advisory boards.